Application Process and Eligibility:

 In support of the learning and engagement of our younger generations:

-The Grousemont G3 Grantmaking Committee is comprised of members of the third generation of the Wright/Rolfe family.
-The Committee decides on a focus area each year for a collective grantmaking process, and distributes one or more grants totaling $30,000 through an invitation-only RFP process.
+The Grousemont G5 Grantmaking Committee is comprised of members of the fifth generation of the Wright/Rolfe family.
+The Committee decides on a focus area each year for a collective grantmaking process, and distributes one or more grants through an invitation-only RFP process.

 In support of the civic involvement of our current family members: